jaiarobotics/jaiabot-hydro/src/doc/markdown/page25_embedded_setup.md

 *Note: this step should only need to be done once per change to jaiabot/rootfs files (and then reused for any number of USB thumb drives).*

+Normally you will just download the appropriate image from CircleCI or AWS S3.

 The jaiabot/rootfs folder is designed to generate a complete filesystem suitable to boot the RP off a USB thumb drive or other USB disk.

 To generate the image, follow the steps in https://github.com/jaiarobotics/jaiabot/blob/1.y/rootfs/README.md.